Stability to Deformations of Manifold Filters and Manifold Neural Networks: Discussions

 \myparagraph{Pointwise nonlinearity} As demonstrated by Propositions \ref{prop:finite_num} and \ref{prop:finite_num_rela}, large eigenvalues of LB operator tend to be grouped together in one large group and share similar frequency responses.
 This is part of the reason why manifold filters have a stability-discriminability tradeoff, which implies that they cannot be stable and discriminative at the same time.
 However, in MNNs this problem is circumvented with the addition of nonlinearities.
 Nonlinearities have the effect of scattering the spectral components all over the eigenvalue spectrum.
-In the MNN, they mix the frequency components by spilling spectral components associated with the large eigenvalues onto the smaller eigenvalues, where they can then be discriminated by the manifold filters in the following layer.
-This is consistent with the role of nonlinear activation functions in graph neural networks (GNNs) n\cite{gama2020stability}, which can be see as instantiations of MNNs on discrete samples of the manifold as further discussed in Section \ref{sec:discre_nn}.
+In the MNN, they mix the frequency components by spilling spectral components associated with the large eigenvalues that tend to be very close onto the smaller eigenvalues that could be more separated, where they can then be discriminated by the manifold filters in the following layer.
+This is consistent with the role of nonlinear activation functions in graph neural networks (GNNs) \cite{gama2020stability}, which can be see as instantiations of MNNs on discrete samples of the manifold as further discussed in Section \ref{sec:discre_nn}.